QuanHoangNgoc/QuanHoangNgoc/README.md

 - [learning & research](https://github.com/QuanHoangNgoc/.for_me/tree/LEARNING)

 # Donate 🤔
-- I am happy to share my knowledge and project to people.
-I am willing to spend more time, enthusiasm and well-groomed appearance for these projects.
+- I am happy to share my knowledge and useful projects to people.
+I am willing to spend more time, enthusiasm and a well-groomed appearance for these projects.
 So, I hope that they will be useful for people.
 - I will be very happy that people can like (star) and follow these projects to add motivation for me.
 Thank you for your help.
 - [My Channel](https://www.youtube.com/@QuanHoangNgoc-yu9uo?sub_confirmation=1)